Dadaism6/Dadaism6.github.io/_pages/about.md

 <h2 style="margin-top: 50px;">About me</h2>
 <div class="abstract-block" markdown="1">
 <div class="abstract-paragraph" markdown="1">
 Hello there!
 I'm Chenda Duan, `a second-year Ph.D. student in Computer Engineering at UCLA`, where I am fortunate to be advised by Prof. [Vwani Roychowdhury](https://www.vwaniroychowdhury.com/).
-I am currently also an intern at `Alibaba Accio`, where I do Agentic Post-Training.
+I am currently also an intern at [Alibaba Accio](https://www.accio.com/work), where I do Agentic Post-Training.
 </div>

 <div class="abstract-paragraph" markdown="1">